MaRuifeng/docker-cucumber/README.md

 Usage
 -----
 Clone the repository to your git folder, build the docker image and run it.
+The APP_BUILD and TEST_PHASE environment variables are used to construct reporting URLs.

     docker build -t cucumber -f Dockerfile.setup --build-arg APP_BUILD=build --build-arg TEST_PHASE=bvt .
     CONTAINER_ID=$(docker run -d -P -p 9080:80 cucumber)